Search overlay

 Spring 2024 Projects

-The class will be working on different data-driven projects.
-The students will need to define their own objectives, obtain or collect the data, find patterns in the data through descriptive analytics techniques and create predictive models using machine learning approaches.
+The class will be working on different data-driven projects provided by Agile One.
+The students will need to define their own objectives, find patterns in the data through descriptive analytics techniques and create predictive models using machine learning approaches.

 Past Presentations and Winners